 HOW DO I APPLY?

-2019 applications are closed.
-To stay current with dates and applications for backpacking trips in 2020, join our newsletter below.
+2020 Trips are Cancelled due to COVID-19.
+To stay current with dates and applications for backpacking trips in the future, join our newsletter below.